rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

 0. Individual preferences for being alerted, and the <a href="#escalation">sequence of escalation</a> preferred, are set in the
-   <strong>dispatch</strong> GUI.
+   <strong>dispatch</strong> web page.

 0. For example, those hard of hearing may prefer that a <strong>smart bulb</strong> be lit up with a color and pattern of lighting set by the owner.

-   This owner control of notifications is what provides great value from this solution.
+   This owner personal control of notifications is what provides great value from this solution.

 0. Additional actuators can be added, such as
    <a href="#Vibrators">vibrating devices</a>.

-0. Since the condition of the device continues to be monitored, simply plugging the device in for charging would stop repeats of alerting.
+0. Since the condition of the mobile device continues to be monitored, simply plugging the device in for charging would stop repeats of alerting.

 0. Optionally, press a <strong>Flic</strong>, Amazon Dash, or other